Skip to content

 Fraud event — an occurrence that is suspected or confirmed to be fraudulent.

-FIB peers can submit data related to these fraud events—contributions—to help identify and prevent future fraudulent activities.
+FIB peers and users can submit data related to these fraud events—contributions—to help identify and prevent future fraudulent activities.
 By sharing information and collaborating with other participants in the network, contributors can help create a more secure and trustworthy ecosystem that is resistant to fraud and other types of malicious activities.

-Fraud model
+Fraud event data model

 Every fraud event that is submitted and stored on the blockchain adheres to the following model: